fanf2/draft-dprive-aadot/draft.md

   * The regional internet registries have proprietary user interfaces and APIs for managing delegations in the reverse DNS.

-  * IPAM (IP address management) software that handles DNS and DHCP in large organizations.
+  * Enterprise IPAM (IP address management) software that handles DNS and DHCP in large organizations.

 Any significant change to how DNS delegations work cannot be deployed without upgrades these DNS management systems.
 "Significant" means any